Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large

 \subsection{High-Luminosity LHC and the need for more computing power}

-A fundamental problem with the standard MC simulation procedure described above is the need for large computational resources, which restricts the physics analysis discovery process due to the speed and high cost of CPU and disk space needed to generate and store events describing high energy particle collisions \cite{run2-computing-tdr2014}.
-The full procedure of MC event simulation at the LHC's detectors may take several minutes per event and produce $\mathcal{O}(1~\text{MB})$ of data of which only $\mathcal{O}(1~\text{kB})$ of high-level features, i.e. reconstructed kinematic observables, is used in a specific final analysis of a specific physics process of interest.
+A fundamental problem with the standard MC simulation procedure described above is the need for large computational resources, which restricts the physics analysis discovery process due to the speed and high cost of CPU and disk space needed to simulate and store billions of MC events describing high energy particle collisions \cite{run2-computing-tdr2014}.
+The full procedure of MC event simulation of one of the detectors at the LHC may take several minutes per event and produce $\mathcal{O}(1~\text{MB/event})$ of data of which only $\mathcal{O}(1~\text{kB/event})$ of high-level features, i.e. reconstructed kinematic observables, is used in a specific final analysis of a physics process of interest.

-With the current Run 3 and, in the future, the High-Luminosity LHC (HL-LHC) it is expected that the experiments will require even more computing power for MC simulation to match the precision requirements of physics analysis, which increase proportionally to the size of the collected datasets that will come with the increase in luminosity.
+With the current Run 3 and, in the future, the High-Luminosity LHC (HL-LHC), it is expected that the experiments will require even more computing power for MC simulation to match the precision requirements of physics analysis, which increase proportionally to the size of the collected datasets that will come with the increase in integrated luminosity.
 Taken together, the data and MC requirements of the HL-LHC physics programme are formidable, and if the computing costs are to be kept within feasible levels, very significant improvements will need to be made both in terms of computing and storage, as stated in Ref. \cite{atlas2020cdr} for the ATLAS detector \cite{PERF-2007-01}.
-The majority of resources will indeed be needed to produce simulated events from physics modelling (event generation) to detector simulation, reconstruction, and production of analysis formats.
+The majority of resources will indeed be needed to produce simulated MC events in the simulation chain from physics modelling (event generation) to detector simulation, reconstruction, and production of analysis formats.